 Is Quantum Computing a Bust?
 Big Names Weigh In.
-One Stock Still Shines! - YaNoticias
+One Stock Still Shines! - YANoticias

 The Future of Quantum Computing: Hype or Hurdles?

-Quantum computing promises groundbreaking changes, from revolutionizing drug discovery to enhancing artificial intelligence capabilities.
-However, industry leaders now caution that the journey toward practical applications may take longer than anticipated.
+Quantum computing promises groundbreaking changes, from revolutionising drug discovery to enhancing artificial intelligence capabilities.
+However, industry leaders now caution that the journey towards practical applications may take longer than anticipated.

 Nvidia’s CEO, Jensen Huang, typically optimistic about tech advancements, surprisingly adopted a more restrained outlook on quantum computing’s timeline.
 He suggested that developing highly functional quantum computers may take as long as 30 years, leaving many investors startled.
 Similarly, Meta’s Mark Zuckerberg echoed this sentiment in a conversation, indicating that the technology is still “quite a ways off” from utility.